-The way things should work is that, if you spend more money on marketing you make more sales: the marketing is then part of your operational costs, but it doesn’t really matter because while you are spending more, you are making even more.
+The way things should work is that, if you spend more money on marketing, you should make more sales.
+The marketing is then part of your operational costs, or cost of sales .
+However, it shouldn’t really matter what your marketing spend is, because the more you spend, the more you make.
 Ideally.

 Marketing a website in some ways makes this problem easier to solve, but in some ways also makes it harder.

 First, back to basics.
 Website marketing is either about finding new customers, or persuading existing customers to spend more.
-If we stopped thinking about the marketing spend and started thinking instead about the cost of acquiring a customer then we might find that our thought processes in this area might be a great deal clearer.
+If we stopped thinking about the marketing spend and started thinking instead about the cost of acquiring a customer then we might find that our thought processes in this area might be clearer.

-Lets now move on to spending some money to get some people to come to our website.
-Should we get 100 people, or 1000 people or more to come to the site?
-More you say – much more, the more the merrier.
+Let’s now move on to spending some money to get some people to come to our website.
+Should we get 100 people, or 1000 people, or even more to come to the site?
+“More” you say – much more, the more the merrier.

-Of course the point of marketing spend to encourage website visitors is not to have lots of visitors it is to solicit sales, or enquiries at least.
-So it is better to get 100 visitors and have 50 sales than 1000 visitors and still only 50 sales.
+Of course the point of marketing spend is not to have lots of visitors to the website, it is to solicit enquiries and sales.
+So it is much better to get 100 visitors and have 50 sales than 1000 visitors and still only 50 sales.
 This is because a site that can get 50 sales from 100 visitors is much more efficient and effective than one that can only glean 50 sales from 1000 visits.

-So calculating which half of the marketing spend is good and which half bad is easier, because you can design landing pages for various campaigns and clearly see which half is good and which bad.
-However, what happens next makes the issue more complex.
-That is, the visitor is not good enough.
-We need qualified visitors who are already warm to our proposition and we then need to guide them to our goal of sale, or enquiry quickly and efficiently.
+With website marketing, calculating which half of the marketing spend is good and which half bad is easier.
+This is because you can design landing pages for various campaigns and clearly see which half is working and which not.

 You can therefore not calculate the cost or return on your marketing spend on visitors alone – the ‘return to the business’ factor must be in there.
 It is the percentage return on the visitors that really counts, i.e. what percentage of visitors buy, or enquire.